walles/find_bad_motion_tracks/README.md

 ## TODO

-- Remove worst-frame column from the bad-tracks list.
-The UI is really narrow and the track name sometimes doesn't fit right now.
-Also, clicking a row will take you to the right frame anyway.
 - Consider duplicate-tracks sort order, which one is best?
   - Alphabetic order by first track name?
   - Most commonly duplicated track first?